UoB-COMSM0166/2026-group-27/README.md

  * System Integration: Users felt the game was "Well integrated" (Q5) with a score of 4.70/5.

  * Confidence: The lowest positive score was for "Felt confident" (Q9) at 4.30/5.
 This tells us that even though they could play,     they might need more visual or timing feedback to feel "sure" about their actions.

-### NASA Task Load Index (NASA TLX):
-The NASA TLX measured how hard the users had to work.
-Our average workload was 40.1/100, which is a low-to-moderate level.

-* Time Pressure: 'Temporal Demand' was our highest stress factor at 50.5/100.
-This matches the feedback that users felt rushed or confused by the map.

-* Effort vs. Performance: Users felt they did a good job (Performance: 76.0/100) but had to put in a fair amount of effort (51.0/100) to get there.

-* Low Frustration: At 27.0/100, the frustration levels were very low, showing that the current prototype isn't annoying to play.

 ## 4.Code Testing: